jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to add an exam.
-2. AddressBook displays a message that the exam has been added.
+2. AvengersAssemble displays a message that the exam has been added.

     Use case ends.